 1) Copy of NRIC/Employment Pass/Dependent Pass of Male and Female Applicants

 2) Copy of Birth Certificate/NRIC/Dependent Pass of Immediate and Household Family Members (including tenants and domestic helpers).

-Yes.
-As we would like to minimise disruption to a child’s stay with the foster family as much as possible, expatriates who apply to be a foster parent should be set to remain in Singapore for a minimum of 3 years.
+Yes, expatriates are also welcomed to apply as foster parents.
+However, as we would like to minimise disruption to a child’s stay with the foster family as much as possible, expatriates who apply to be a foster parent should be set to remain in Singapore for a minimum of 3 years.

 Yes, there are a few foster families who are dual-income working couples.
 A couple can register the foster child with an infant/ childcare centre during their working hours if they do not have other childcare alternatives.
 Foster families can also enjoy childcare subsidies for their foster child.

 You may indicate your preference on the gender and age of the child you would like to foster, and we will do our best to match you to a child, depending on his/her needs, and your ability to care for the child.
-There is currently a need for more foster parents who are able to care for children who are 7 years and older, as well as children with special needs.

 Children are placed in foster care when they are no longer able to stay safely with their own natural families or kin.
 Children placed on MSF’s fostering scheme require a safe, stable and nurturing home environment to grow and fulfill their potential.
 Foster parents provide loving homes for these children and give them the care that will help them heal and grow.
 By being a foster parent, you will be providing a loving and caring family environment for vulnerable children in need of care.
 Foster parents can make a very positive impact in the lives of these children.